Corona virus on textiles and clothing

 We know towels and clothes can spread germs, particularly when they are shared items or when infected people touch the products.
 But can you catch coronavirus from clothes and textiles?
 The scientific answer so far is that the chances are slim, but it’s always best to be safe than sorry.

-At Lindstrom we go to great lengths to ensure the clothes supplied in our rental service are not just clean, but hygienically clean.
-We wash all workwear with high hygiene standards separately in their own machines.
+At Lindström we go to great lengths to ensure the clothes and other textiles supplied in our rental service are not just clean, but hygienically clean.
+We wash all workwear and other textiles with high hygiene standards separately in their own machines.
 We use a sufficiently high washing temperature and disinfectant washing chemicals to remove all pathogens for the garments.

-Our food hygiene PPE, construction and hi-vis uniforms all undergo the same rigorous cleaning methods to ensure your staff start each and every day with a uniform that is hygienically clean and looks the business.
+Even you would be working on food processing, construction or retail industry, all our uniforms undergo the same rigorous cleaning methods to ensure your staff starts each and every day with a uniform that is hygienically clean and looks the business.
 We also use separate packing for cleaned, hygienic workwear when they are delivered to you.
 This ensures the workwear will not get contaminated while in transportation.